 Loriini in Jasper wallpaper, £94.50 a roll, from the Archive Trials II collection, Little Greene

-8. Choose a retro wallpaper for a Mid-century modern vibe
+10. Find retro living room wallpaper for a Mid-century vibe

 If you would love a Mid-Century modern living room, then consider a retro style print.
 Charming and stylish, this wallpaper features abstract forms with illustrative textures and patterns and is inspired by the High Plains and Grasslands of the Mountain States.
 There are seven colours to choose from (shown here is Dolly in a matt finish), all of which look great with retro style furniture and accessories.